Lambosaurus/hives-and-torches/systems/statuses.md

  - A marked character may not become [hidden](#hidden).
  - All [attacks](rolls.md#attacks) against a marked character are made with an [advantage](rolls.md#advantage).

-This may stack with vulnerable.
+> Note: This may stack with vulnerable.

 ## Vulnerable
 A vulnerable character has lost the ability to properly defend themselves.

  - All [attacks](rolls.md#attacks) against a vulnerable character are made with an [advantage](rolls.md#advantage).

-This may stack with marked.
+> Note: This may stack with marked.

 ## Blinded
 A blinded character has lost the ability to see their foes.